-"Not Your Job" - Mat 13:24-30,36-40
+"Smoking Craters In The Pews" Matthew 13:24-30 & 36-43

 You may have heard me say that I believe the Church has more ways to offend and drive away people than any other organization I know.
-I understand that the intent is not to drive others away - quite the opposite the intent most often is to exercise a purity of faith.
-All too often the result, however, is a prickly and hurtful presence and what looks like an intolerant arrogance that causes a lot of people to leave and not return.
+I understand that the intent is not to drive others away - quite the opposite the intent most often is to exercise a purity of faith, a practice of righteousness.
+However, and sadly, too often the result is a prickly and hurtful presence that comes across as an intolerant arrogance that causes a lot of people to leave and not return.
+Our denomination is right now experiencing this as we wrestle with issues of sexuality, inclusion, and rejection.

-What is perhaps very surprising is that such moves to purify the church by excluding people deemed unrighteous are completely against what is being taught right here in Scripture.
-Our reading from Matthew's gospel is another parable and just as with the first parable in this section (the one we looked at last Sunday, with the sower sowing seeds on the pathway, on rocks and even in good soil) this parable is paired with an explanation.
-As we heard, after Jesus told these parables to the assembled crowds, the disciples had to ask him to explain the parable in private.
+What is perhaps even more surprising is that such moves to purify the church by excluding people deemed unrighteous are completely against what is being taught in Scripture.
+Our reading from Matthew's gospel deals with this subject via a parable, and just as with the first parable in this section (the one we looked at last Sunday, with the sower sowing seeds on the pathway, on rocks and even in good soil) this parable is paired with an explanation.
+As we heard, after Jesus told these parables to the assembled crowds, the confused disciples had to ask him to explain the parable in private.

-The parable itself seems straightforward enough.
-Seeds are sown and weeds grow among the wheat.
-Usually in farming practice of the day the weeds were periodically culled and burned.
+The parable itself seems straightforward enough, although recall my comments last week on the difficulties and dangers of agricultural parables.
+In the illustration seeds are sown and weeds grow among the wheat.
+Usually in farming practices of the day the weeds were periodically culled and burned.
 The wheat, when harvested, was stored in barns and stone silos.
-However, even though it is a simple story familiar even to the original hearers, at the same time there are unusual things happening in the parable, unusual enough to catch the ears of those who heard it, especially those who were familiar with the farming practices.
-Unusual enough to cause the listeners to raise an eyebrow and listen for an explanation.
+However, even though this is a simple story familiar even to the original hearers, at the same time there are unusual things happening in the parable, unusual enough to catch the ears of those who heard it, especially those who were familiar with the farming practices.
+Unusual enough even to cause the listeners to raise an eyebrow and listen for an explanation.

 The first unusual thing that should catch our attention is that it was the owner who sowed the seed.
-Now no owner worth his favorite seat at the local auction would perform such a task, unless it was a tiny one-person operation with no workers or servants.
-We know from the parable that the owner did indeed have slaves doing his work, so it is doubly unusual for him to have sown his own seed.
+Now no owner worth his favorite seat at the local auction or city gate would perform such a task, unless it was a tiny one-person operation with no workers or servants.
+But we know from the parable that the owner did indeed have slaves doing his work, so it is doubly unusual for him to have sown his own seed.
 And the extra emphasis that it was "good" seed that was sown is also a bit curious ... duh, what other kind of seed would he sow?
 Yes, seed does need to be cleaned, but with a coterie of slaves available it's a pretty good bet that his seed was well-cleaned both at last year's harvest and before this year's seeding!
 And with such a relatively large operation, they would have held back the very best of the wheat to use as seed.